IrinaTassinari/Project/README.md

 - Event data for the events page is hardcoded in `scripts/script.js`.
 - The design is based on Meetup-inspired practice layout work.

-## Future Improvements

-- move event data into a separate JSON file
-- add validation for the modal form
-- improve accessibility and keyboard support
-- reduce duplicated markup between desktop and mobile sections
-- optimize images and normalize file naming